survivejs/webpack-book/manuscript/handling_styles/03_eliminating_unused_css.md

 The size of our style has decreased significantly.
 Instead of almost 16k we have roughly 2k now.
 The difference would be even bigger for heavier CSS frameworks.

 T> PurifyCSS supports [additional options](https://github.com/purifycss/purifycss#the-optional-options-argument) including `minify`.
-You could for example enable additional logging by setting `purifyOptions: { info: true }` when instantiating the plugin.
+You can enable these through the `purifyOptions` field when instantiating the plugin.

 W> Using PurifyCSS will lose CSS sourcemaps even if you have enabled them through loader specific configuration!
 This has to do with the way it works internally.